EdgeNet-project/edgenet-project.github.io/pages/running-experiments.md

 ---
 layout: page
-title: Running Experiments
+title: Run an Experiment
 nav_order: 3
 ---

-# Running experiments on EdgeNet
+# Running an experiment on EdgeNet

 If you are familiar with [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/), you already know how almost everything to deploy experiments on EdgeNet.